nevanscott/uxui0120/_lessons/css-basics.md

 unit: 4
 day: 10
 topics:
-  - html
+  - HTML
-  - css
+  - CSS
-  - flexbox
+  - Flexbox
-  - composition
+  - Composition
-  - typography
+  - Typography
 description: |
   CSS provides us a way to give the web browser hints about how we want the content of our website to render.
 We'll start working with CSS by using it to style typographic compositions.
 ---